 - Click the dialer icon and the dialer will pop up in the bottom right corner of your window.

-- Enter the number or contact information of the person you want to call.
+- Enter the phone number manually or contact information of the person you want to call.

 From a Person’s Profile